 Assets which are subject to depreciation or amortisation are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
-For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately deputies less inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
+The recoverable amount is the higher of an esset's fair value less costs of disposal and value in use.
+For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
 Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

-Notes to the financial statements for the year ended March 31, 2021 (continued)
+Dhursar Solar Power Private Limited Notes to the financial statements for the year ended March 31, 2022 (continued)